 Faculty support: Looking for new teaching ideas?
 We’ll give you suggestions on how to incorporate eHRAF in a course curriculum and/or syllabus.
 Free webinars for student classes and customized video tutorials are available.
 Online student exercises can be found here.

-Research support: Searching eHRAF for cultures and subjects/words at the paragraph-level is a unique concept.
+Research support: Searching documents for cultures and subjects at the paragraph level is a concept that is unique to eHRAF.
 We’d be happy to help faculty, researchers, students, and other users with search tips and strategies to optimize this powerful online resource.

 - Work stations with laptops or projector and screen for group sessions

 A typical 60-minute eHRAF webinar usually consists of the following parts: